ibm-cloud-docs/cloud-databases/howto-cbr.md

    If you use the API, you can specify `"name": "region","value": "REGION"` field in the resource attributes.

 **Namespace**
    Protects a specific namespace.
 If you include a namespace in your CBR rule, resources in the network zones that you associate with the rule can interact only with resources in that namespace.
-Note that scoping a rule to a specific namespace is only available only for rules that protect the cluster API type.
+Note that scoping a rule to a specific namespace is available only for rules that protect the cluster API type.
-   Protects {{site.data.keyword.databases-for}} resources in a specific resource group.
    If you use the CLI, you can specify the `--resource-attributes namespace=NAMESPACE` option to protect resources in a specific resource group.
    If you use the UI, you can specify `"name": "namespace","value": "NAMESPACE"` field in the resource attributes.

+**Instance**
+   Protects a specific instance.
+If you include an instance in your CBR rule, resources in the network zones that you associate with the rule can interact only with resources in that instance.
+Note that scoping a rule to a specific instance is available only for rules that protect the cluster API type.
+   If you use the CLI, you can specify the `--service-instance` option to protect instances in a specific resource group.
+   If you use the UI, you can specify the Service instance in the resource attributes.

 ## Creating network zones
 {: #network-zone}